-This competition for attention from, for example, Facebook, YouTube, Netflix and in the future perhaps Tiktok and others will be increasingly important going forward as television and radio use is declining, while people are spending more and more time online and especially with social media and other digital platforms, as Ofcom has shown.
+This competition for attention from, for example, Facebook, YouTube, Netflix and in the future perhaps TikTok and others will be increasingly important going forward as television and radio use is declining.
+People are spending more and more time online and especially with social media and other digital platforms, as Ofcom has shown.

 While there are important generational and socio-economic differences, digital media already dominate media use in the population as a whole.
-According to eMarketer, adults in the UK in 2019 spend on average 23% of their time with media watching television, 15% listening to radio, compared to 55% of time with media spent online across smartphones, tablets, and personal computers.
+According to eMarketer, adults in the UK in 2019 spent on average 23% of their time with media watching television and 15% listening to radio, compared to 55% of time with media spent online across smartphones, tablets, and personal computers.

 How does this match public service investment?
 According to the BBC’s 2019 Annual Plan, 69% of UK public service spending was committed to television, 21% to radio, and 10% to online services.